Pcon27/Reciplease/README.md

 DB_PASSWORD=SECRETPASSWORD
 ```

+A great tool to see our database and check routes is Insonmia [HERE](https://insomnia.rest/download)

 ### Installing

-Log in to mysql inside the db file.
+From your terminal login to mysql inside the db file.

 ```
 Reciplease % cd db